raluca-elena/telemetry-analysis-base/README.md

 # Map job

-A map job take as input a list of files to download.
+ * A map job take as input a list of files to download.
-Starts by downloading k files in paralel in ./s3/<path in s3>/filename Reads the specification the job's specification from analysis-tools.yml.
+ * Starts by downloading k files in paralel in ./s3/<path in s3>/filename
+ * Reads the specification the job's specification from analysis-tools.yml.
-From the specification it will infer: if the files need to be decompressed or not what kind of mapper module needs to load (javascript/python or a binary) what is the name of the mapper module that needs to be loaded(custom mapper) Spawns a child process that will run the map job as files are ready for processing(downloaded and decompressed)
+ * From the specification it will infer:
+     1. if the files need to be decompressed or not
+     2. what kind of mapper module needs to load (javascript/python or a binary)
+     3. what is the name of the mapper module that needs to be loaded (custom mapper)
+ * Spawns a child process that will run the map job as files are ready for processing(downloaded and decompressed)

-# Reducer Job
+# Reduce Job

  * Takes as environment variable the list of dependent tasks
  * Constructs the urls for downloading the result for each dependent task
  * Starts downloading the results of the mapper in /mapperOutput
  * Reads the specification the job's specification from analysis-tools.yml.
  * From the specification it will infer:
      1. what kind of reducer module needs to load (javascript/python or a binary)
      2. what is the name of the reducer module that needs to be loaded(custom reducer)
  * Spawns a child process that will run the reduce job as the files are ready for processing(downloaded)

 Note: